grafana/k6/docs/design/020-distributed-execution-and-test-suites.md

 One big shortcoming is hidden behind the "_once the test fully starts_" caveat above.
 While execution segments allow the actual test execution to happen independently on multiple machines so that "the sum of the parts" is equal to the whole test run (as if it was executed on a single machine), they don't do anything for all of the initialization logic and actions that happen before the test run starts and after it ends, or for error handling, or for metric crunching and thresholds.

 Let's assume we have somehow fully partitioned a test run into multiple execution segments and we have initialized all of these planned "instances" (e.g. containers, k8s pods, VMs, etc.).
 Here is a list of (hopefully) all of the tasks that need to be handled so that distributed k6 execution has good UX and works nicely:
-1. We _somehow_ need to distribute the script [.tar archive bundle](https://k6.io/docs/misc/archive-command/) among all of the "instances" that will run the test.
+1. **Pass the archive**: We _somehow_ need to distribute the script [.tar archive bundle](https://k6.io/docs/misc/archive-command/) among all of the "instances" that will run the test.
 Ideally without the user having to manually do anything except point the instances to a central node or registry of some sort.
-2. We _somehow_ need to ensure that [`setup()`](https://k6.io/docs/using-k6/test-lifecycle/) is executed only once (i.e. on a single instance), but that any errors in it are correctly handled, and that its results are distributed to the other instances that didn't execute it.
+2. **Run setup once**: We _somehow_ need to ensure that [`setup()`](https://k6.io/docs/using-k6/test-lifecycle/) is executed only once (i.e. on a single instance), but that any errors in it are correctly handled, and that its results are distributed to the other instances that didn't execute it.
-3. _Something_ needs to ensure that all instances have finished initializing their VUs before we _somehow_ start the actual test run on all of them simultaneously.
+3. **Ready status**: _Something_ needs to ensure that all instances have finished initializing their VUs before we _somehow_ start the actual test run on all of them simultaneously.
 This simultaneous start is important because, without it, a distributed test run will behave very differently to the same test run on a single big machine.
 Everything will be out of whack and k6 will behave unpredictably, which is something we don't want in a tool that is used to measure other services.
 Predictable performance is key when you are the measuring stick!
-4. While the test execution will be autonomously handled by each k6 instance for its own execution segment, _something_ needs to handle failures in a user-friendly way.
+4. **Failure detection**: While the test execution will be autonomously handled by each k6 instance for its own execution segment, _something_ needs to handle failures in a user-friendly way.
 For example, some of the k6 instances might suffer network problems or might die due to a bad test script or out-of-memory issues, so we somehow need to detect such problems and potentially stop the whole test.
-5. While the test is executing, we _somehow_ need to collect all of the metrics from all instances and crunch them, because we need the aggregated metrics to produce the [end-of-test summary](https://k6.io/docs/results-output/end-of-test/) and to calculate whether the [script thresholds](https://k6.io/docs/using-k6/thresholds/) were crossed.
+5. **Metric aggregation**: While the test is executing, we _somehow_ need to collect all of the metrics from all instances and crunch them, because we need the aggregated metrics to produce the [end-of-test summary](https://k6.io/docs/results-output/end-of-test/) and to calculate whether the [script thresholds](https://k6.io/docs/using-k6/thresholds/) were crossed.
 For these calculations to be correct, we can't do them separately on every k6 instance in a distributed test, we need to first aggregate the results centrally and use that for the calculations.
 This is particularly important because some thresholds might be [configured with `abortOnFail`](https://k6.io/docs/using-k6/thresholds/#abort), which means that we need to be continuously crunching the data, since they can require us to stop the test run mid-test!
-6. Besides thresholds with `abortOnFail` and errors, there are also a lot of other ways to prematurely stop a k6 test run, e.g. by calling [`test.abort()` from `k6/execution`](https://k6.io/docs/javascript-api/k6-execution/#test) or simply hitting Ctrl+C. _Something_ needs to handle such cases nicely.
+6. **Abort the test-run**: Besides thresholds with `abortOnFail` and errors, there are also a lot of other ways to prematurely stop a k6 test run, e.g. by calling [`test.abort()` from `k6/execution`](https://k6.io/docs/javascript-api/k6-execution/#test) or simply hitting Ctrl+C. _Something_ needs to handle such cases nicely.
 See https://github.com/grafana/k6/issues/2804 for more details, but ideally we should have the same nice UX in distributed k6 test that we have in regular local k6 tests, including the same exit codes that can be checked in a CI system.
-7. Even if the test hasn't finished prematurely, _something_ needs to detect that all instances are done with their part of the test run.
+7. **Done status**: Even if the test hasn't finished prematurely, _something_ needs to detect that all instances are done with their part of the test run.
 Because of executors like [`shared-iterations`](https://k6.io/docs/using-k6/scenarios/executors/shared-iterations/) and [`per-vu-iterations`](https://k6.io/docs/using-k6/scenarios/executors/per-vu-iterations/) and because iteration durations vary, only the maximum test duration is predictable and bounded, but the test might finish a lot sooner than that max possible duration and good UX would be to not force the user to wait needlessly.
-8. Regardless of whether the test has finished nominally or prematurely, _something_ needs to detect that it _has_ finished and must run `teardown()` on only one of the available instances, even if there were errors during the test.
+8. **Run teardown once**: Regardless of whether the test has finished nominally or prematurely, _something_ needs to detect that it _has_ finished and must run `teardown()` on only one of the available instances, even if there were errors during the test.
 This is important because `setup()` might have potentially allocated costly resources.
 That said, any errors during `teardown()` execution must also be handled nicely.
-9. After `teardown()` has been executed, we _somehow_ need to produce the [end-of-test summary](https://k6.io/docs/results-output/end-of-test/) by executing the [`handleSummary()` function](https://k6.io/docs/results-output/end-of-test/custom-summary/) on a k6 instance _somewhere_.
+9. **End-of-test and handleSummary**: After `teardown()` has been executed, we _somehow_ need to produce the [end-of-test summary](https://k6.io/docs/results-output/end-of-test/) by executing the [`handleSummary()` function](https://k6.io/docs/results-output/end-of-test/custom-summary/) on a k6 instance _somewhere_.
 For the best UX, the differences between local and distributed k6 runs should be as minimal as possible, so the user should be able to see the end-of-test summary in their terminal or CI system, regardless of whether the k6 test was local or distributed.

 So, yeah, while execution segments handle most of the heavy lifting during the test execution, there are plenty of other peripheral things that need to be handled separately in order to have fully-featured distributed k6 execution... :sweat_smile: